Policies & Procedures

 Equal Opportunity Employment

 At Kennesaw State, we take Equal Opportunity Employment very seriously.
-Please click here to review the EEO Policy before beginning any of your hiring procedures.
+Please click here to review the EEO Policy.

 No Solicitation Policy